fbpx

 • Void periods between tenants

-Be conservative with income estimates and liberal with expenses.
 For example, it is worth budgeting for substantial security deposits just in case tenants cause damage.
 You may also want to leave padding for unpredictable costs, such as a broken boiler.

 Prepare for all financial scenarios

-You should evaluate different scenarios – for example, what happens if a tenant leaves suddenly or rental income decreases?
 It is worth considering all financial obligations carefully before renting your property and speaking with experienced landlords and agents to get insight into typical costs.

-By understanding figures upfront, you can set rents at an amount that will cover all expenses and generate reasonable returns.
 You’ll also be prepared to handle unexpected costs without financial hardship.
 Doing the maths ahead of time provides peace of mind.

-5. Pay for a professional cleaner.
+5. Pay for a professional cleaner

 First impressions matter, so you should ensure that rental properties are as clean as possible before your new tenants move in.